Dr. Karin Wexler’s Treatment Model

 Her own creativity.

-Bodies of literature she draws on include those of speech and language pathology, anatomy and physiology, psychology, other fields involving communication, learning, problem solving, and the stuttering self-help/mutual aid movement.
+Dr. Wexler draws on research in speech and language pathology, anatomy and physiology, psychology, other fields involving communication, learning, problem solving, and the stuttering self-help/mutual aid movement.

 Goals are developed with the client, for the client.
 The therapy approach, methods, and techniques are also chosen or created in a partnership with the client or the parents.